-The enrollment dataset covers the universe of individuals enrolled in government-run healthcare insurance regardless of whether they have filed a sick leave claim.
-I observe individuals' demographic and economic characteristics: sex, age, annual earnings, and health indicators for chronic conditions.35 Additionally, I observe individuals' residence postal codes and the health insurance plan assigned to them.
-The latter allows me to exclude individuals enrolled in the lowest-tier plan from the analysis, as these individuals are not active in the labor market.

-In the claim dataset, I observe detailed information about each sick leave claim: start and end dates, prescribed days on leave, primary diagnosis (coded following the ICD-10), physician identifiers, and amount received for paid sick leave.
+chronic conditions.30 Additionally, I observe the individual's health insurance plan, which allows me to exclude those enrolled in the lowest-tier plan from the analysis, as they are not active in the labor market.
+For each individual who has filed a sick leave claim, I observe detailed information about it: exact start and end dates, prescribed days on leave, primary diagnosis (coded following the ICD-10), physician identifiers, and amount received for paid sick leave.
 I also observe the occupation in which the worker is employed at the moment of filling the sick leave claim.

-I combine these data with medical assessments from the Peruvian Handbook of Recovery Times.
-I rely on these assessments to construct the underlying distribution of health; this is a key input in characterizing workers responses and in the estimation of the model.
-The Peruvian Handbook of Recovery Times (EsSalud, 2014) specifies the average recovery times for 2,763 unique disease codes at the ICD-10 four-digit level.
-Crucially, these recommendations are adjusted based on workers' sex, age, and occupation.
-Table A2 provides an example of the average recovery times for three common diagnoses-lumbago with sciatica, common cold, and infectious gastroenteritis-and the correction factors proposed by the handbook.
+The Peruvian Handbook of Recovery Times (EsSalud, 2014) contains medical guidelines about average recovery times for 2,763 unique conditions.
+These recommendations are coded at the ICD-10 four-digit level and are adjusted based on workers' sex, age, and occupation.
+Table A3 provides an example of the average recovery times for three common diagnoses-lumbago with sciatica, common cold, and infectious gastroenteritis-and the correction factors proposed by the handbook.
 The main advantage of exploiting this external source of data is that it provides an objective measure of recovery times constructed outside the structure of the Chilean system.
 That is, it is not affected by the brackets used in the paid sick leave benefit function.

-Based on these three sources, I construct a claim-level dataset with detailed information on workers' demographic characteristics and leave-taking behavior and the average recovery time.
-My primary measure of leave-taking behavior is the duration of a sick leave claim filed on a given day of the week.
-I assign a benchmark recovery time to each sick leave claim exploiting the disease code and the suggestions of the Peruvian Handbook of Recovery Times.
-I construct these measures at the sick leave spell level; i.e., I consider consecutive claims as one claim.
-Thus, the unit of analysis is the same as the one used to compute sick leave benefits.
-Appendix Table A3 presents counts and summary statistics of sick leave claims and spells.
+Based on these two sources, I construct a claim-level dataset with detailed information on workers' demographic characteristics, their leave-taking behavior, and the average recovery time.
+My primary measure of leave-taking behavior is the exact duration of a sick leave claim filed on a given day of the week.
+I consider consecutive claims as one claim, since this is how sick leave benefits are computed.31 Exploiting the granularity of the data, I assign a benchmark recovery time to each sick leave claim based on the disease code and workers' characteristics.

-To construct the analysis sample, I impose two restrictions.
-First, the estimation sample includes claims from private-sector male workers aged 25 to 64.
-This is a demographic group with high labor market participation rates.
-Although women's sick leave-taking behavior is of high interest for the design of sick leave programs, women have much lower participation rates than men.
-For example, in Chile, women's labor force participation rates are more than 20 percentage points lower-52.6% for women at the beginning of the sample period and 73.2% for men.
-Thus, a model of sick leave-taking behavior that explains women's choices would also require incorporating their decision to participate in the labor market.
-Abstracting from the participation decision simplifies the model estimation.
+The estimation of the model relies on the sick leave taking behavior from male workers aged 25 to 64 years in 2017.
+I focus on this group because of its high labor market participation rates.
+Although women's sick leave-taking behavior is of high interest for the design of sick leave programs, women have labor force participation rates that are more than 20 percentage points lower-52.6% for women at the beginning of the sample period and 73.2% for men.
+Thus, a model of sick leave-taking behavior that explains women choices would also require incorporating their decision to participate in the labor market.
+Nonetheless, abstracting from the participation decision simplifies the model estimation.